Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Main results : examples of entropic curvature bounds along Schr odinger bridges on graphs

 \section{Main results : examples of entropic curvature bounds along Schr\"odinger bridges on graphs}

-The main purpose of this section is to present $W_1$ or $W_2^d$-entropic curvature bounds or improved versions of these, for several discrete graph spaces $(\X, d,m,L)$, in the framework of the first section.
-As explained before, these bounds follows from $C$-displacement convexity properties \eqref{deplacebis} of the relative entropy along {\it Schr\"odinger bridges at zero temperature} $(\widehat Q_t^0)_{t\in[0,1]}$, derived from the slowing down procedure.
+The main purpose of this section is to present $W_1$ or $T_2 $-entropic curvature bounds for several discrete graph spaces $(\X, d,m,L)$ in the framework of the first section.
+As explained before, these bounds follows from $C$-displacement convexity properties \eqref{deplacebis} of the relative entropy along {\it Schr\"odinger bridges at zero temperature} $(\widehat Q_t)_{t\in[0,1]}$, derived from the slowing down procedure.

 As in the paper \cite{GRST14}, $C$-displacement convexity properties imply a wide range of functional inequalities for the measure $m$ on $\X$, such as Pr\'ekopa-Leindler type of inequalities, transport-entropy inequalities, and also discrete Poincar\'e or modified log-Sobolev inequalities.